ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/case_attributes/delete.rst

 Delete Case Attributes
 ----------------------

-The basic format to delete a Case Attribute and remove it from a Case is:
+Send a request in the following format to delete a Case Attribute:

 .. code::

     DELETE /v3/caseAttributes/{caseAttributeId}

-For example, the following query will delete the Case Attribute with ID 1:
+For example, the following request will delete the Case Attribute whose ID is 1:

 .. code::